Healthtech company unifies and secures its developer platform

 In less than a month, all five of the healthtech company’s business units had migrated some repositories to GitHub, rebuilt and validated CI/CD pipelines using GitHub Actions, and enabled GHAS on key projects.
 More importantly, they all aligned internally around GitHub as the unified development platform.

 The impact went beyond the technical.
-The company now has a clear, proven path to consolidate its fragmented tooling into a single, secure, and scalable environment.
+The company now has a clear, proven path to consolidate its fragmented tooling into a single, secure, and scalable environment and improve the developer experience.